Annarhysa/ChatApp/README.md

 # ChatApp
-Building a real-time ChatApp using Rust!
+Building a real-time ChatApp using Rust with asynchronous code!